uwgeometry/uwgeometry.github.io/index.md

   * <a href="Gaussian_process_on_non_Euclidean_Domain.pdf">Slides</a>

 - 11/9 (Richard Guo and Samson Koelle) Instrumental Variables
-  * Richard will present a review of instrumental variables from a causal perspective
+  * Richard will present a review of instrumental variables from a causal perspective <a href="slides-IV.pdf">Slides</a>
   * Sam will then present some connections to dimension reduction and unsupervised learning

 - 11/23 (Yikun Zhang) <a href="https://arxiv.org/abs/2010.13523">Directional Mean Shift</a>